Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 Mandatory Supplementary Documentation

-Applicants applying to the following programs must complete a Background Information Form:
+If you apply to one of the following programs, you must complete a Background Information Form:

 • Bachelor of Landscape Architecture (BLA)